kakwa/pakste/common/docs/building_package.rst

 Skipping Version
 ~~~~~~~~~~~~~~~~

-If you want to disable the build for a given distribution, add the following:
+If you want to disable the build for a given distribution/version, add the following:

 .. sourcecode:: make